nictutu/alert-service/README.md

 number of senders can be started with different mean processing time and error rate settings.

 ### Usage
 `alert_service.py` is the simulation.
-There is an interactive User Input mode and a Demo mode that runs with sample input.
+There is an interactive User Input mode and a Demo mode that runs with sample input.<br>
 `test_alert_service.py` includes the unit tests I have written to test the functionality included in `alert_service.py`.